by Jason Wasserman MD PhD FRCPC

 The diagnosis is usually made after a small tissue sample is removed in a procedure called a biopsy.
 The diagnosis can also be made after the entire tumour is removed in a procedure called an excision.
 If the diagnosis is made after a biopsy, your doctor will probably recommend a second surgical procedure to remove the rest of the tumour.
 The tissue is then sent to a pathologist for examination under the microscope.

-The grade is important because less differentiated tumours (moderately and poorly differentiated tumours) behave in a more aggressive manner and are more likely to spread to other parts of the body.
+Pathologists divide squamous cell carcinoma of the skin into three grades based on how much the tumour cells look like normal squamous cells when examined under the microscope.
+The grade is important because higher-grade tumours (moderately and poorly differentiated tumours) behave in a more aggressive manner and are more likely to spread to other parts of the body.

 Squamous cell carcinoma of the skin starts in a thin layer of tissue on the surface of the skin called the epidermis.
 Depth of invasion is a measurement of how far the tumour cells have spread from the epidermis into the layers of tissue below (the dermis and subcutaneous tissue).
 For skin tumours, the depth of invasion is measured from the surface of the skin to the deepest point of invasion.
 Some pathology reports describe the depth of invasion as tumour thickness.
 Tumours that grow deeper into the dermis are more likely to spread to a lymph node or to grow back after treatment.